brkc/quickarch/README.md

 that I always forget to set when installing.

-It does **not** guide you through partitioning, pacstrapping, or anything else you might want to do before chrooting.
+It does **not** guide you through partitioning, pacstrap, or anything else you might want to do before chrooting.

 Here is how I use it: